rezaf28/Samsung-IMS-Patcher/README.md

 ## Files this module replaces

-The module replaces the following JSON resources from the stock `imsservice.apk`:
+The module replaces the  JSON resources from the stock `imsservice.apk`:

-- `res/raw/globalsettings.json`
-- `res/raw/imsprofile.json`
-- `res/raw/imsswitch.json`
-- `res/raw/mnomap.json`
+- `res/raw/*.json`

 These files usually live inside the system `imsservice` APK supplied by Samsung.
 Replacing them at runtime allows IMS subsystems to read alternate operator/device-compatible values.